 The OTIP benefits plan is customized for teachers, and includes numerous provisions that are different than other group long term disability policies.
 Some of these differences include:

 - Early intervention and rehabilitation services – OTIP administers programs to facilitate a return to work.
 In some circumstances these can be very helpful.
-In other cases, it may not be appropriate to participate without first seeking legal and/or medical advice.
+In other cases, it may not be appropriate to participate without first seeking legal advice from an LTD lawyer.

 - Benefit indexing – The OTIP plan provides for indexing of benefits, meaning the benefit payment increases over time with inflation.